Which foods can cause your glucose to spike?

 4. Bananas

-We want to be clear, here: The banana can be a wonderful, healthy fruit.
-We included it on this list to highlight that bananas and some of their friends in the fruit family, such as pineapples and melons, contain more sugar than fruits like berries, and so the risk of a glucose spike is greater.
-Try to balance bananas with fiber, protein and fats in your meals and snacks.
+We want to be clear: bananas are a great source of energy and a nutrient-dense fruit.
+We included it on this list to highlight that bananas and some of their friends in the fruit family, such as pineapples and grapes, contain more natural sugars per serving than fruits like berries.
+So, when you consume them solo, the risk of a glucose spike is greater.
+Try to balance bananas by adding fiber, protein and fats to your meals and snacks.
 You also can opt for slightly green or just-ripe bananas, which have a lower GI than overripe (think brown spots) varieties.

 5. Mix-Ins and Condiments

 Sometimes, the things we add to foods contain hidden sugars that can cause glucose spikes.
-Be mindful of dumping specialty creamers into your coffee, topping your salad with mounds of dried fruits and tangy dressing, or dousing your chicken breast with barbecue sauce.
+When reaching for items like specialty creamers for your coffee, dried fruits and tangy dressing to top your salad or barbeque sauce to spice up your chicken, try to do so in moderation and with the knowledge that the condiments may affect your glucose levels.

 As you can see from our list, two factors make some of these glucose-boosting foods extra-sneaky:

-• It can be tricky to know — again, besides the obvious, ultra-processed stuff that isn’t good for us — exactly what the impact is of the different foods and drinks you consume.
+• It can be tricky to know the specific impact of the various foods and drinks you consume because it’s different for you than for someone else.

 For these reasons and more, there’s growing interest in continuous glucose monitoring (CGM) systems, such as Abbott’s Lingo CGM for health and wellness and FreeStyle Libre for people living with diabetes.

-Both use a biosensor, to measure your glucose levels in real time and a smartphone app to help interpret that information for you.
-If something you’re eating is making your glucose spike, you’ll see it.
+Both use a sensor to measure your glucose levels in real time and a smartphone app to help interpret that information for you.
+If something you’re eating is making your glucose spike, you’ll see it and can then make informed adjustments to fit your lifestyle and health goals.

 The fact is, you’re unique.
-The more personal insights you have on our own metabolism, the better you’ll be able to understand how diet affects you.
+The more personal insights you have on your own metabolism, the better you’ll be able to understand how different foods affect your glucose.

 References: